The Unemployment Rate is Not Signaling a Recession: Update April 7, 2017

 Knowing when the U.S. Economy is heading for recession is paramount for successful investment decisions.
 Our weekly Business Cycle Index (BCI) would have provided early reliably warnings for the past seven recessions.

-The BCI at 215.5 is above last week’s 214.7.
-Also, it is a new high for this Business Cycle as indicated by the BCIp at 100.
-However, the 6-month smoothed annualized growth BCIg at 14.3 is unchanged from last week’s 14.3.
+The BCI at 223.3 is below last week’s 223.5, and for this Business Cycle is below the previous high as indicated by the BCIp at 83.3.
+Also, the 6-month smoothed annualized growth BCIg at 15.3 is below last week’s 15.9.

 Figure 1 plots BCIp, BCI, BCIg and the S&P500 together with the thresholds (red lines) that need to be crossed to be able to call a recession.